-There’s no point in having employee values and ethics if no one knows what they are.
-Once your company’s values are translated into actionable form, they need to be communicated.
+There’s no point in having employee ethics if no one knows them.
+Once you have clear company values, share them with your team.
 This can be done in a number of ways:

-These tactics will help employees at all levels of the organization understand the importance of your company’s chosen values.
+These tactics will help employees at all levels of your organization understand the importance of your company’s chosen employee ethics.

-One effective preventative against unethical behavior is an open line of communication for reporting violations.
-The Ethics Resource Center estimates 95 percent of whistleblowers first tried to work out the issue within the system before going public.
+Make sure your team is accountable by tracking compliance, providing options for reporting infractions safely, and creating consequences for ethics violations.
+Ethics Resource Center estimates that 95 percent of whistleblowers tried to work out the issue internally before going public.
 The process for reporting violations should be confidential, taken seriously, and devoid of negative repercussions for whistleblowers.

-After implementing your new corporate values program, follow up with surveys and evaluations to track and monitor its effectiveness.
-Additionally, incorporate values compliance into annual performance reviews to remind and encourage employees about the importance ethical decision-making.
+After implementing your reporting process, follow up with surveys and evaluations to track and monitor its effectiveness.
+Additionally, incorporate values compliance into annual performance reviews to remind and encourage employees about the importance of ethical decision-making.

 Having clear employee ethics will strengthen your company culture and help you recruit and retain top talent.
 Keep up the momentum with more actionable hiring and management advice from Monster.